There are three types of bone marrow transplants currently used in the medical field.

-Blood stem cells can also be harvested from the donor's peripheral bloodstream, which is the blood that flow thorugh the donor's veins.
+Blood stem cells can also be harvested from the donor's peripheral bloodstream, which is the blood that flows thorugh the donor's veins.
 Prior to such a harvest, the donor would consume medications that would cause many blood stem cells to migrate to the freeflowing bloodstream.
-The blood stem cells are then harvest just as if the person was donating platelets.
+The blood stem cells are then harvested just as if the person was donating blood.

 Umbililical code harvests occur directly after the baby is born, and the cells are extracted from the cord.
 These types of stem cells are infantile, hence they normally haven't been designated as any one particular type of cell.